 will be short-lived and only play until Labor Day 1997.)

 The Disney Channel original movie Miracle in Lane Two, featuring Frankie Muniz and Patrick Levis (who will win a Young Artist Award for his performance), airs.
+The film is based on the life of Justin Yoder (portrayed by Muniz), who was the first person with a disability to compete in the All American Soapbox Derby.

 The Wonderful World of Disney airs "Child Stars: The Shirley Temple Story."